Should we flex or extend the foot in lotus posture?

-Most people would default to a more naturally extended foot while in lotus.
-I am included in this camp as well.
-The suggestion has been put forth by many respectable teachers to flex the foot while in lotus and other postures that could potentially put stress into the knee joint.
+Most people default to a more naturally extended foot while in lotus.
+I am in this camp as well.
+But, many respectable teachers suggest that you should flex the foot in lotus.
+And, the same is said about other postures that could potentially stress the knee joint.
 Are they right?

-The most common reason to flex the foot is to protect the knee.
-This same principle also shows up in pigeon or firelog, a common place where I get asked whether or not everyone should be flexing their foot.
+The most common thing I hear as a reason to flex the foot in lotus, is to protect the knee.
+I hear this same principle suggested for pigeon or firelog.
+And, that’s also a common place where I get asked whether or not everyone should be flexing their foot.

 I often answer a question with another question.
 I’m not trying to be rude, I just wanted to understand why they think they should or should not do something.
-When I do ask them why we should flex our foot in any of these postures, Most people say to me, “It protects your knee, doesn’t it?”
-I again ask “how?”
+When I ask someone why they think we should flex our foot in louts, most people say to me, “It protects your knee, doesn’t it?”
+I again ask “How?”
 They say “I don’t know, you’re the anatomy guy.”

-So, how does flexing the foot literally change the knee?
-There is only one muscle that I can come up with that will directly change anything at the knee when it’s bent and you flex the foot.
-The muscle I’m referring to is the gastrocnemius.
-The reason I choose this muscle is because its two attachments at the top (proximal) end cross the knee joint and attach onto the outer edges of the bottom (distal) end of the femur.
+So, how does flexing the foot change the knee?
+There is only one muscle that I can come up with that directly changes the knee when you bend your knee and flex your foot.
+That muscle is the gastrocnemius.
+Its two attachments at the top (proximal) end cross the knee joint and attach onto the outer edges of the bottom (distal) end of the femur.

-While I’m sitting at the computer I placed my right ankle across my left thigh just above my knee.
+While I was sitting at the computer I placed my right ankle across my left thigh just above my knee.
 I relaxed my right leg and my toes were pointing slightly down toward the floor.
-This by itself suggest that there is some external rotation going on at the knee joint.
-I then flexed my foot and sure enough my foot quite naturally wanted to be more parallel with the floor.
+This by itself suggests that there is some external rotation going on at the knee joint.
+I then flexed my foot in lotus and sure enough, my foot quite naturally wanted to be more parallel with the floor.

-There is one other aspect that may help account for the felt sense that your knee is “safer” with the flexed foot.
-If you were to stand up for a moment with straight legs and lift your toes and flex your foot, you’ll probably find that your quadricep muscle contracts.
+There is one other aspect that may help account for the felt sense that your knee is “safer” with the foot flexed.
+If you stand up for a moment with straight legs, lift your toes, and flex your foot, you’ll probably find that your quadriceps muscles contract.
 Good luck lifting even just your toes without your quadriceps contracting.
-Quadriceps is never classified as a toe lifter or a foot lifter, but there it is plain as day contracting if you just lift your toes up, much less flex your foot.
+Quadriceps is never classified as a toe lifter or a foot lifter, but there it is, plain as day.
+It contracts if you just lift your toes up, much less flex your foot.

-There is some obvious relationship of stabilization and tension between the toes foot and the quadriceps as well.
-I would imagine that this relationship would diminish when the knee is bent at ninety degrees or more.
-This is of course how we would find it in a lotus but perhaps this additional change in tension and relationship accounts for the feeling that there is more “safety”?
+There is some obvious relationship of stabilization and tension between the toes, foot, and the quadriceps as well.
+I imagine this relationship would diminish when the knee is bent at ninety degrees or more.
+This is of course how we find it in a lotus.
+But, perhaps this additional change in tension and relationship accounts for the feeling that there is more “safety”?

 We shouldn’t discount these more indirect relationships.
 They account for stability and strength quite often.
-There is also the more indirect fascial relationships that may be accounting for the feeling of safety when flexing the foot.
+There are also more indirect fascial relationships that may account for the feeling of safety when we flex the foot in lotus.
 Perhaps it is just the placebo effect.
 That works about 40% of the time anyway.

-I have little doubt that many of you will have the felt sense that your knee is stabilized and my guess as to why is above.
-The felt sense anatomy is very important, however, it is more likely to change from person to person.
+I have little doubt that many of you have the felt sense that your knee is stabilized when you flex the foot in lotus.
+My guess as to why is above.
+The felt sense anatomy is very important.
+However, it is more likely to change from person to person.
 People just feel different things in different places.

-Bottom line is that if your knee feels better with your foot is in a flexed position, flex your foot in any or all of these postures.
-If it doesn’t make a difference, default to the traditional method which is to just let the foot be natural and relaxed.
+The bottom line is that if your knee feels better when you flex your foot, then flex your foot in any or all of these yoga postures.
+If it doesn’t make a difference, default to the traditional method.
+That is, just let the foot be natural and relaxed.